All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I choose Ozempic or Wegovy if I have IBS?

-If you have type 2 diabetes, Ozempic is the natural choice since it is specifically approved for that condition and its lower dose produces gentler GI effects.
-If weight management is your primary concern and you do not have diabetes, Wegovy provides more weight loss but with higher constipation and nausea rates Wegovy for IBS.
+If you have type 2 diabetes, Ozempic is the natural choice since it's specifically approved for that condition and its lower dose produces gentler GI effects.
+If weight management is your primary concern and you don't have diabetes, Wegovy provides more weight loss but with higher constipation and nausea rates Wegovy for IBS.

 Can I take Ozempic with IBS medications like rifaximin?